 Mid-year is a great time to review your company’s retirement plan to make sure it complies with all legal and operational requirements.
 This is especially true given the Tax Cuts and Jobs Act (TCJA) that was signed into law in late 2017, which changed the tax code in several ways that may impact your plan.
 We’ve identified a few key areas we believe deserve a second look.

-Usually plan sponsors have a generous remedial period in which to make any necessary plan amendments to comply with changes to the tax code, but not so in the case of employer-provided transportation fringe benefits and loans.
-Several of TCJA’s changes took effect January 1, 2018.
+Usually, employers have a generous remedial period in which to make any necessary plan amendments to comply with changes to the tax code, but not so in the case of employer-provided transportation fringe benefits and loans.
+Several of TCJA’s changes took effect on January 1, 2018.

-Once you’ve made the necessary changes, it’s important to ensure your payroll system is coded consistently with the plan document.
-If not, the result is an operational error that could be very expensive and time consuming for the employer to fix.
+Once you’ve made the necessary changes, verifying your payroll system is coded consistently with the plan document is important.
+If not, the result is an operational error that could be very expensive and time-consuming for the employer to fix.
 It is also a common finding in a DOL or IRS audit, which could have other implications for your plan.

 With the TCJA bringing corporate tax rates to unprecedented low levels, some employers are using their windfalls to reward employees with salary increases, matches, and bonuses.
 This is great news for retirement plans since these benefits translate into more efficient retirement savings.

-Now that the TCJA has been in effect for about six months, it may be a good time for sponsors to review their plan designs to make sure the plan serves your goals such as helping employees boost their retirement savings, attracting and retaining talent, or maximizing tax savings.
+Now that the TCJA has been in effect for about six months, it may be a good time for businesses to review their plan designs to make sure the plan serves your goals, such as helping employees boost their retirement savings, attracting and retaining talent, or maximizing tax savings.
 Now may be the right time to implement automatic enrollment or escalation features, start or increase the default savings rate, or allow Roth contributions.
-Sponsors should also consider revising the plan’s eligibility rules to encourage employees to start saving sooner.
-Employers can also reduce turnover through an attractive employer match programs.
-You can benchmark your matching program against peers and evaluate whether the match or the scope of employee deferrals matched needs to be changed to meet your financial or cash flow needs.
+Businesses should also consider revising the plan’s eligibility rules to encourage employees to start saving sooner.
+Employers can also reduce turnover through attractive employer match programs.
+You can benchmark your matching program against peers and evaluate whether the match or the scope of matched employee deferrals needs to be changed to meet your financial or cash flow needs.

-There will be more legislative activity in the coming year that could affect your retirement plan, with everything from requiring after-tax contributions to expanding availability of multiple employer plans.
+More legislative activity in the coming year could affect your retirement plan, with everything from requiring after-tax contributions to expanding the availability of multiple employer plans.
 It is a good idea to get into the habit now of making sure your plan is ready for even more changes ahead.